micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 Author: Michele Usuelli, Principal Data Scientist, Microsoft

 Facing a problem to solve, you are planning to use some data.
+For instance, you want to forecast the sales of 100s retail stores.
 What approach do you take?
 Do you need to use any Artificial Intelligence (AI)?
 Is an AI approach even feasible?

 The problem came from some business stakeholders, looking for guidance to structure the solution.
 They might ask you to articulate the benefits of using AI, or more specifically machine learning techniques.
 How do you explain the advantage?
 Is an AI solution is the best fit?